maxgreive/utxo-web/src/content/blog/en/whats-the-difference-between-user-research-and-customer-research.md

   - "product-market-fit"
 previewImage: "../images/file-736dWJl2BWhORVJvHy8LqQ5G.png"
 ---

-## What's the difference between user research and customer research?

 The obvious answer would be: one is about our user, the other about our customers.
 And while in some cases, our users can be our customers, often they are not.
 So lets's have a look, when we need to do user research and when customer research.
 And why.